Baltic Fleet: Russian Invasion of Ukraine

-Order of Battle
+Order of battle

-The Baltic Fleet is subordinate to Russia's Western Military District (headquartered in St. Petersburg) which also incorporates Russia's strongest ground and air formations.
-The Kaliningrad region serves as the principal base area for the Baltic Fleet and therefore hosts significant land and air forces, both to defend Kaliningrad and to extend Russian shore-based air and sea denial capabilities (A2/AD) into the Baltic Sea and region.
+Since 2024, the Baltic Fleet has been subordinate to Russia's Leningrad Military District (headquartered in St. Petersburg).
+Prior to 2024, the fleet had been part of the former and larger Western Military District, but that command was divided in 2024 into the Moscow and Leningrad Military Districts, giving the latter command the dominant role along Russia's northern boundary with NATO member states.
+The Kaliningrad region falls within the Leningrad District and serves as the principal base area for the Baltic Fleet hosting significant land and air forces, both to defend Kaliningrad and to extend Russian shore-based air and sea denial capabilities (A2/AD) into the Baltic Sea and region.

+Additionally, in 2025, the Russian Coast Guard was said to deploy about 33 patrol vessels of various types in the Baltic region, plus additional patrol units deployed on Lake Peipus along the Estonian frontier.